 Step 1: Click the speaker icon in the taskbar system tray at the bottom-right corner of the screen.
 A quick settings panel will appear showing the main volume slider.

-Step 2: Look for the small arrow icon placed directly in front of the speaker icon on the volume slider row, then click it.
+Step 2: Click the small arrow icon placed directly in front of the speaker icon on the volume slider row.

-Step 4: Scroll down within that panel to reach the Volume Mixer, where each active app appears with its own individual volume slider.
+Step 4: Scroll down to reach the Volume Mixer.
+Each active app appears here with its own individual volume slider.

 Step 5: Click and drag the slider next to the app to the left to lower the volume or to the right to raise it.
 Changes take effect instantly.